 - The size of the mystery snail: A bigger mystery snail will obviously eat more than the small ones.

 - The number of mystery snails in the tank: The higher the number of mystery snails in the aquarium, means you will put more food.

 - The tank: As stated earlier, if your tank has algae, plants, and biofilm, you will put less food because the mystery snails will also feed on them.

-It is advisable to feed your mystery snails daily and not put all the food at once; instead, add them after they have finished.
-This way, you will be able to observe their feeding habits and prevent them from overeating.
+It is advisable to feed your snails daily and not put all the food at once; instead, add them after they have finished.
+This way, you will be able to control how they eat and keep the from overeating.